srl-labs/srlinux-scrapli/README.md

 # SR Linux driver for Scrapligo

 > **Warning**
-> This project has been archived, because @carlmontanari is a beast who has made the whole process of adding a custom community platform as easy as writing a yaml file.
+> @carlmontanari made the whole process of adding a custom community platform as easy as writing a yaml file.
 Check out scrapligo v1 and [srlinux platform definition file](https://github.com/scrapli/scrapligo/blob/main/assets/platforms/nokia_srl.yaml).
+> For that reason, the srlinux network driver that is part of this repo is not needed anymore.
+Additional functions, though, such as Generate TLS profile, are still maintained and used.

 This module adds [Nokia SR Linux](https://www.nokia.com/networks/products/service-router-linux-NOS/) platform support for [scrapligo](https://github.com/scrapli/scrapligo) project.